Man convicted of 3rd-degree murder in crash that killed 3

-PITTSBURGH (AP) - A man was convicted of three counts of third-degree murder in a Thanksgiving Day 2016 police chase in western Pennsylvania that authorities said ended when he collided with a car that burst into flames, killing the driver, his fiancée and her toddler daughter.
+PITTSBURGH (AP) - A man was convicted of three counts of third-degree murder in a Thanksgiving Day 2016 police chase that authorities said ended when he collided with a car that burst into flames, killing the driver, his fiancée and her toddler daughter.

-Jurors in Allegheny County deliberated for about 14 hours before convicting 24-year-old Demetrius Coleman of Pittsburgh on Friday in the crash in North Versailles (Vehr-SAYLES’).
+Jurors in Allegheny County deliberated for a total of about 14 hours before convicting 24-year-old Demetrius Coleman of Pittsburgh on Friday in the crash in North Versailles about 2 miles (3.2 kilometers) from where police in East McKeesport had stopped him for making an illegal left turn.

+Prosecutors said police pursued Coleman through 18 intersections, and he was driving at times more than 100 mph.
+Video from a nearby restaurant that was played for jurors showed the car speeding into the intersection and plowing into the side of the victims’ car, which erupted into a fireball.

-Killed were three members of a family on their way to a holiday dinner: 29-year-old David Lee Bianco, his 21-year-old fiancée Kaylie Meininger, and their 2-year-old daughter Annika.
+Killed were three members of a Pitcairn family on their way to a holiday dinner: David Lee Bianco, 29; Kaylie Meininger, 21, his fiancée; and their daughter Annika, 2.

 Coleman testified that he didn’t intend to kill anyone but fled officers out of fear.
+He said he didn’t remember any part of the chase or the crash.

+Defense attorney T. Brent McCune sought an involuntary manslaughter conviction, arguing that his client was guilty of causing the deadly crash but didn’t intend to kill the family.

+“It was just a sad, sad situation,” McCune said, according to the Pittsburgh Post-Gazette.
+He added that his client was adopted and “has had a tough life.
+I don’t think he meant any malice, I just think he was very reckless.”

+Prosecutors, however, argued that the defendant’s actions that day showed prolonged disregard for human life, including smoking marijuana, selling heroin, fleeing police, speeding and running red lights.

-Prosecutors said they intend to seek a life without parole sentence.
+Prosecutors said they intend to seek a life term without possibility of parole when Coleman is sentenced June 5.

 Copyright © 2019 The Washington Times, LLC.